Can You Lay Composite Decking Over Concrete?

 Is your proposed deck going to be an acceptable height for your existing door threshold, given the height of your existing concrete patio?
 Ideally, when you walk off your doorstep, you want to either step down to your deck or at least be level with it – you do not want to be stepping up to it.

-To create a level surface, you will need to smooth out any uneven areas in the concrete, and you can do this by using a fast-drying levelling compound or ready-mixed concrete.
+Use a spirit or laser level to check for dips or high points in the slab.
+Consider smoothing out any uneven areas in the concrete using a fast-drying levelling compound or ready-mixed concrete.
 Don’t worry about how “pretty” your handiwork is because the deck will cover it.
-The primary aim is to produce a level surface for the sub-frame to sit on and, subsequently, the deck.

 Depending on the decking profile board you have chosen, the decking span required for residential projects will range from 350mm for UH02, 450mm for US49, and 400mm for US54.
 Deduct 100mm from these measurements for commercial projects.
 Note: The span for NewTechWood’s specific commercial decking board, the US71, is 600mm.